X101 Primary Education BA Undergraduate 2021

 If your equivalent qualifications are from an overseas institution, you must apply for a Statement of Comparability from NARIC.

-BTEC Level 3 National Extended Diploma/OCR Cambridge Technical Extended Diploma – DD plus grade B at A level.
+BTEC Level 3 National Extended Diploma/OCR Cambridge Technical Extended Diploma – DDM plus B at A-Level.

 IB Diploma score – 34 with 665 in higher level subjects.

 Your professional and interpersonal qualities and your commitment to teaching will be considered when making an admissions decision.
 Candidates who meet the criteria, will be invited to a selection day.
 Selection days will involve individual interviews with a pre-prepared presentation element and tests to assess written English and other skills.